egovernments/DIGIT-Works/utilities/works-pdf/LOCALSETUP.md

 # Local Setup

-To setup the egov-pdf service in your local system, clone the [works repository](https://github.com/egovernments/DIGIT-Works).
+To setup the works-pdf service in your local system, clone the [works repository](https://github.com/egovernments/DIGIT-Works).

 ## Dependencies